 Overview

-The objective of this standard at the PVA level is to specify the requirements for the detail design, performance, qualification, manufacture and acceptance testing of coupons equipped with the PVAThe inputs to these requirements are the solar array specification, which is prepared following the requirements of the mission specification, the ground test programme and the spacecraft design.
+The objective of this standard at the PVA level is to specify the requirements for the detail design, performance, qualification, manufacture and acceptance testing of coupons equipped with the PVA on the relevant substrate representing all design specifics (e.g. undisturbed area, re-enforced area, edge members, Holddowns, etc.).
+To cover all the aspects of the solar array, more than one coupon might be needed.

+The inputs to these requirements are the solar array specification, which is prepared following the requirements of the mission specification, the ground test programme and the spacecraft design.
 In this clause the steps which influence specific design characteristics of the PVA have been listed.
 Requirements which merely determine the sizes of the PVA have not been taken into account, like intensity related loss factors and reliability requirements.

 Parameters related to parts, materials and processes (PMP)